Photo: Chris Brancaccio

 A Journey Through Loss and Transformation

-Then came the earth-shattering losses that would reshape everything.
-I lost both parents to cancer, my best friend to serious illness, and witnessed the world transform during a global pandemic.
-These experiences were more than personal tragedies—they were a cosmic invitation to reevaluate my priorities and my entire approach to life.
+Then life changed everything.
+I lost both parents to cancer, my best friend to illness, and witnessed the upheaval of a global pandemic.
+These experiences were more than personal tragedies — they were a cosmic invitation to reevaluate my priorities and my entire approach to life.